erickhrd/complete-portfolio/README.md

 <a href="https://compassionate-leakey-e9b16b.netlify.app/">LIVE DEMO</a>

 ## Description
-This is a ReactJS based personal resume website template
+This is a ReactJS based personal resume website templateg

 ## Make it Your Own!
 #### PREREQUISITES: